Getting Hands On With Zoho’s Canvas Builder

 You can add related lists as a ‘tab’ or create a blank ‘tab’ to add fields onto.
 You also have complete control over how the tab bar and tab container looks!
 This is a big change in itself, instead of scrolling down the page to see ‘Notes’ for example, you can see I’ve moved the notes to be next to the important record data.

-You can have multiple Canvas Views on multiple modules and you can also set a default canvas view based on a user profile.
+You can have multiple Canvas Builder Views on multiple modules and you can also set a default view based on a user profile.

-For example, if you have an ‘Admin’ and a ‘Sales User’ or ‘Marketing’ profile, you can create a canvas view for each profile and set them as their own respective defaults i.e. When a Marketing User views a ‘Contact’ record they can see a different view than the Sales User.
+For example, if you have an ‘Admin’ and a ‘Sales User’ or ‘Marketing’ profile, you can use the canvas builder to create a view for each profile and set them as their own respective defaults i.e. When a Marketing User views a ‘Contact’ record they can see a different view than the Sales User.

 The benefit of this is that using the same example as above, a Marketing user may want to see social media handles straight away or marketing source information at first glance.
 Compared to a Sales user who may want to be presented with Activities, Opportunities and Financial metrics.